Managing the Dawn Phenomenon

 Early morning highs in blood glucose (the “dawn phenomenon”) are common in people with diabetes.
 These tips can help manage them.

 You may have heard the term “the dawn phenomenon.”
-Our bodies produce a surge of hormones around 4 to 5 a.m. that increases our fasting (pre-meal) glucose levels.
-Because you lack the insulin needed to regulate the increase, your fasting glucose levels in the early morning (or dawn) are high.
+Our bodies produce a surge of hormones starting 2 to 3 hours before our usual wake-up time that increases our fasting (pre-meal) glucose levels.
+Because you lack the insulin action needed to regulate the increase, your fasting glucose levels in the early morning (or dawn) are high.
 Managing these early morning highs can help you gain better control of your diabetes.
 Here are three strategies to help you do this:

-1. Eat earlier dinner, with fewer carbohydrates.
+- Eat dinner earlier, with fewer carbohydrates.
 Both when you eat and what you eat can affect your early morning blood glucose levels.
 By eating earlier, you can better match the “blood glucose raising” effect of carbs to your insulin dose.
 If you are hungry for a night snack, opt for ones that do not increase your blood glucose, such as a handful of nuts, a chunk of cheese, or a boiled egg.

-Tip: Try substituting grilled vegetables or a salad in place of rice or potatoes, or cut your usual portion of carbs in half.
+Tip: Try substituting grilled vegetables or a salad in place of rice or potatoes, or cut your usual portion of carbs in half at dinner.

-Tip: Go for a walk, practice yoga or spend 15 or 20 minutes on a stationary bike after dinner.
+Tip: Go for a walk, practice yoga or cycle for 15 to 20 minutes on a stationary bike after dinner.

-If your morning blood glucose levels are consistently high, checking your blood sugar once during the night — around 2 a.m. or 3 a.m. — for several nights in a row will help you and your doctor determine if what you’re experiencing is the dawn phenomenon or if there's another reason behind it.
+If your morning blood glucose levels are consistently high, checking your blood sugar at bedtime, once during the night around 2 a.m. or 3 a.m., and again when you wake up for several nights in a row will help you and your doctor determine if what you’re experiencing is the dawn phenomenon or if there's another reason behind it.
 Check with your healthcare provider to learn more or if you have any questions.